RS2002/homepage/content/publication/2023ROBIO/index.md

 ---
-title: 'Autonomous Locomotion of a Rat Robot Based on Reinforcement Learning'
+title: 'Adaptive Quadruped Locomotion of a Rat Robot Based on a Hierarchical Reinforcement Learning Framework'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here